Randolf888/LabResponsiveDashboardApp/LAYOUT_DOCUMENTATION..md

 ### What to improve

-I could have better automated tests for layout and design more comprehensive.
-I could also systematic with automated FPS tracking.
-Also writing better comments.
+I could have put all more  comments

 ### How to apply for future projects